-Girl Day at UT Austin, presented by Halliburton, Texas Instruments, BAE Systems, and BASF, is a free event for K-8 students held on the Cockrell School of Engineering and Natural Sciences complexes on The University of Texas at Austin campus February 22, 2020 from 11:30 a.m. to 5 p.m.
+Girl Day at UT Austin, presented by Halliburton, BAE Systems, BASF, and Kiewit Corporation is a free event for K-8 students held on the Cockrell School of Engineering and Natural Sciences complexes on The University of Texas at Austin campus February 22, 2020 from 11:30 a.m. to 5 p.m.
+Activities open at 11:30 a.m. and close at 4:30 p.m.
+Closing shows run from 4 p.m. - 5 p.m. on our various stages.
 Over 8,000 students are expected to participate in over 150 free-flowing hands-on activities and demonstrations hosted by volunteers, student organizations, corporate partners and community organizations.
 Students get the chance to explore engineering, science, math, and technology at their own pace throughout the event.
 All students are welcome!

 Girl Day began in 2001 with only 92 participants and has grown to over 8,700 participants registered in 2019.